Space-Eternity-3/SE3-Website/src/pages/about.md

 how to play, what you can find in the universe and how to use it properly.

 :::note
-This tutorial was created for version: `Beta 2.2`
+This tutorial was created for version `Beta 2.2`
 :::

 ## Basics